prefab-cloud/prefab-cloud-docs-web/docs/java-sdk/java.md

 ## Typical Usage
 We recommend using the PrefabCloudClient as a singleton in your application.
 This is the most common way to use the SDK.
+Examples of usage in Dropwizard, Spring Boot and others are onthe way.

 ```java
 // Micronaut Factory